Lioheart/crucibletongs/README.md

 # Crucible Tongs

 Crucible Tongs adds some minor functionality to the crucible system to enhance the experience for the current Ember Playtest.
-Among these is a Action HUD on the Token to quickly select combat actions as well as some additional tooltips for the Macro bar.
+Among these is a Action HUD on the Token to quickly select combat actions as well as some additional tooltips for the Macro bar, a macro bar replacement and a initiative tracker.
-Be aware as Crucible is still under heavy development the functions might get oudated or replace quickly.
+Be aware as Crucible is still under heavy development the functions might get oudated or replaced quickly.

 # Features